-At the field hospital, I spoke a lot to a woman called Olga Azzuz, who works there as a dentist.
-After her shift, she took me around Maidan and told me how the protests started and how the situation escalated.
-She gave me insight into what the situation was like before the protests and how the nation came together to make a difference.
+At the field hospital I spoke a lot to a woman called Olga Azzuz, who works there as a dentist.
+After her shift she took me around Maidan and told me how the protests started and how the situation escalated.
+She gave me insight on what the situation was like before the protests and how the nation came together to make a difference.

 When fights broke out, Azzuz describes what happened in Kiev as “the scream of the soul of the nation.”
 In her opinion it is important for Ukrainians to deal with this issue by themselves, however, “if the West can help out, then they should.”
 She spoke coldly about Yanukovych and his people, calling them bandits.
 She said that they “traded their bandit clothing for suits when Yanukovych was elected and stole money from the nation.”
 They then put this stolen money into Western banks.
 “They confused their own pockets with the nation’s pocket,” she said.